 Deferred research and designated contributions represent unspent contributions received to fund clinical trials and other activities.
 Contributions are received from various non-government grantors, such as pharmaceutical companies and other donors, for various projects in the fields of clinical trials, health promotion, and other special purpose initiatives.

-2017 2016 Deferred research and designated contributions, beginning of year \$ 12 \$ 66 Amounts recognized in revenue from operations Amounts recognized as revenue in the year - (11) (4) (50) Deferred research and designated contributions, end of year \$ 1 \$ 12
+2018 2017 Deferred research and designated contributions, beginning of year \$ 1 \$ 12 Amounts recognized as revenue in the year - (11) Deferred research and designated contributions, end of year \$ 1 \$ 1